alttch/eva3/doc/enterprise.rst

 * The license is built-in into the copy of the WASM extension, owned by the customer.

-* The license may have expiration time or be unlimited.
+* The license may have expiration time or be perpetual.

 * To check the license expiration time manually, the following function can be
   used:

 .. code:: javascript

-    evajw.get_license_expiration(); // returns either null or the licnese
+    evajw.get_license_expiration(); // returns either null or the license
                                     // expiration timestamp

 * The list of domains/IP addresses is encrypted and can not be read.